hantsy/spring-r2dbc-sample/docs/pg.md

  );
 ```

-Create a Java enum class and define a `stauts` field in the `Post` entity.
+Create a Java Enum class and define a `stauts` field in the `Post` entity.

 ```java
 public class Post {